Benadryl Dosage Calculator for Dogs - Chart by Weight

 Timeline:

-- Within 30-60 minutes: Effects begin - you may notice drowsiness and reduced scratching/itching
+- Within 30-60 minutes: Effects begin - drowsiness and reduced scratching/itching

 - Duration (8-12 hours): Effects gradually wear off